 Renting a villa in Ubud can cost you from US$ 1000 and above per month.
 And that includes great amenities that regular houses don't have.

-If you’re interested in renting a villa, take a look at this website or you can also rent it offline for a cheaper price.
+If you’re interested in renting a villa, take a look at this website and this website or you can also rent it offline for a cheaper price.
 Sometimes online bookings are cheaper though.

 Regular house